Jim Carrey: Political and spiritual views

 Carrey is an outspoken advocate of the "law of attraction".
 In an interview with Oprah Winfrey on February 17, 1997, he revealed that as a struggling actor he would use visualization techniques to get work.
 He also stated that he visualized a $10 million check given to him for "acting services rendered", placed the check in his pocket, and seven years later received a $10 million check for his role in Dumb and Dumber.
 Carrey practices Transcendental Meditation.

 Carrey appeared alongside Eckhart Tolle at an event in 2009.
 He shared that through studying Tolle's teachings, he had a spiritual experience: "I was no longer a fragment of the universe.
 I was the universe."
 He also paid tribute to Tolle by impersonating him.

-Carrey has also advocated socialism and has urged the Democratic Party to embrace the movement saying, "We have to say yes to socialism, to the word and everything.
+Carrey has also advocated for socialism and has urged the Democratic Party to embrace the movement, saying: "We have to say yes to socialism, to the word and everything.
 We have to stop apologizing".

-Carrey has shared his own political cartoon drawings since August 2017, including controversial renderings of then-White House press secretary Sarah Huckabee Sanders and then-president Donald Trump.
+Carrey has shared his own political cartoon drawings since August 2017, including controversial renderings of president Donald Trump, and then-White House press secretary Sarah Huckabee Sanders.
 He sparked an international event on March 31, 2019, posting a drawing criticizing fascism by depicting Benito Mussolini's infamous death with Clara Petacci; this irked Mussolini's granddaughter Alessandra, who chided him on Twitter, calling him "a bastard" and his artworks "dirty paper".
 His drawing repertoire culminated in an exhibition titled IndigNation, which opened on October 23, 2018, at the Maccarone Gallery in Los Angeles and featured 108 pen-and-ink drawings from Carrey's Twitter feed from 2016 to 2018.
 In February 2021, Carrey announced he would discontinue political cartoons.

-In a 2004 interview with 60 Minutes, Carrey reportedly said, “I'm a Buddhist, I'm a Muslim, I'm a Christian.”
+In a 2004 interview with 60 Minutes, Carrey reportedly said, "I'm a Buddhist, I'm a Muslim, I'm a Christian."
 In June 2017, Carrey delivered a speech at a Homeboy Industries event, where he said, “I want to speak to the fact that I believe that this room is filled with God, and that you are heroes to me and I admire you.”
+He also said, "You've made the decision to walk through the gate of forgiveness, of grace, just as Christ did on the cross."

 Artwork

 In 2017, Carrey revealed that he had been painting for the past six years.
 In 2011, he exhibited the painting Nothing to See Here in an art show in Palm Springs at the Heather James Fine Art Gallery.
-In 2017, Carrey released a six-minute documentary entitled, I Needed Color, which showed him working in his studio.
+In 2017, Carrey released a six-minute documentary entitled I Needed Color, which showed him working in his studio.
+In 2018, Carrey's artwork was displayed at the Outsider Art Fair, leading to discussion as to whether or not a Hollywood actor could qualify as an outsider artist.

-NFTs

-In April 2022, Carrey announced that he had minted his first art NFT via the NFT platform SuperRare.
-The NFT is based on a painting entitled Sunshower, and is accompanied by original voiceover.